-Understand that your kids sense your emotions.
+Understand that kids sense your emotions even if you don't tell them.
 Not telling them about an event may make them concerned that they are the cause for your worried hushed conversations.
 Break away from your discussion with adults to say, "Do you know what we are talking about?
 We are not talking about you."